Scroll down for Farm Fresh Tuesdays!

 Starting around 18 months old, chickens go into a molt once a year.
 This is the process of replacing old feathers with new ones.
 It takes a lot of protein and energy to grow new feathers and hens stop laying while they molt.

 It may take several months before they resume laying and once they do, they will lay fewer (possibly larger) eggs.
-Not everyone wants to feed hens through their molt and in production flocks they are usually sent off to the slaughterhouse at 18 months.
+Not everyone wants to feed hens through their molt and in commercial flocks they are usually sent off to the slaughterhouse at 18 months.